TsgcWebSocketClient | Client Open Connection

 oClient.Stop();

-When you call Stop(), you cannot be sure that connection is already closed just after this code, so you must wait to OnDisconnect event is fired.
+When you call Stop(), you cannot be sure that connection is already closed just after this code, so you must wait until the OnDisconnect event is fired.

 Connect/Disconnect methods

-When you call Connect() or Disconnect() to open/close connection from server, this is executed in the same thread where is called, but it waits till process is finished.
-You must set a Timeout to set the maximum time to wait till process is finished (by default 10 seconds)
+When you call Connect() or Disconnect() to open/close a connection to the server, the call is executed in the same thread where it is called, but it waits until the process is finished.
+You must set a Timeout to define the maximum time to wait until the process is finished (by default 10 seconds).

-Example: connect to server and wait till 5 seconds
+Example: connect to server and wait up to 5 seconds

 oClient := TsgcWebSocketClient.Create(nil);